The 20 Best Hereditary Ataxia Doctors in Australia

 Parkville, VIC, AU

-Louise Corben practices in Parkville, Australia.
+Louise Corben practices practicing medicine in Parkville, Australia.
 Ms. Corben is rated as an Elite expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Hereditary Ataxia.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Hereditary Ataxia.

-Ian Harding practices in Melbourne, Australia.
-Mr. Harding is rated as an Elite expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Friedreich Ataxia, Spinocerebellar Ataxia, Hereditary Ataxia, and Drug Induced Dyskinesia.
+Ian Harding practices practicing medicine in Herston, Australia.
+Mr. Harding is rated as a Distinguished expert by MediFind in the treatment of Hereditary Ataxia.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Friedreich Ataxia, Spinocerebellar Ataxia, Hereditary Ataxia, and Drug Induced Dyskinesia.

 Learn about our expert tiers